SEND

 Where can I find further information on your Inclusion policies?

-For more details, please see the files below or The East Midlands Education Trust SEND policy located on our Policies page, alternatively you can visit here.
+For more details, please see the files below or The East Midlands Education Trust SEND policy located on our Policies page.